Deep-MI/BrainPrint/README.md

 ## Installation

-Use the following code to download, build and install a package from this s repository into your local Python package directory:
+Use the following code to download, build and install a package from this repository into your local Python package directory:

 `pip3 install --user git+https://github.com/reuter-lab/BrainPrint-python.git@freesurfer-module#egg=brainprintpython`